vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 THE ASPECTS OF THE JNATRTVA SAKTI.

-The Jñātņtva Sakti has the following three aspects :
+The Jñātṇtva Sakti has the following three aspects :

 1. The power of knowledge Jñāna Sakti) 2.
 The power of remembrance (Smrti Sakti) and 3.
 The power of differentiation (Apohana Sakti).